If you have time to breathe you have time to meditate

 Mindfulness is good for us.
 Practicing mindfulness has powerful effects on the brain and body that lead towards a happier, more fulfilling life.
 Many famous people like Oprah Winfrey, Cameron Diaz, Jennifer Aniston, Ellen DeGeneres and others in the corporate field, entertainment industry and sports world practice mindfulness on a daily basis.
 We can all do it.

 Breathing is usually one of the first Mindfulness practices people learn.
 It can be your meditation once a day or at different times during the day.

 Each of us takes about 20,000 breaths a day.
 Your breathing is happening right now – in the present.
-Mindful breathing will ground you in the present.
+Mindful breathing grounds you in the present moment – the here and now.
 You can do this meditation while sitting comfortably or standing.
 Don’t worry about thoughts floating into your mind.
 It’s normal.
 Just come back to the breath.